SpanishPear/spanishpear.github.io/posts/making_a_prettier_terminal.md

 ## Some basic colours :)

-So, you want some colours eh?

-Simply run the command
+If you're on a UNSW CSE server, you can run the command

 ```bash
 1511 colours
 ```

-should setup your bash terminal to now be colourful!
-Make sure to refresh your terminal configuration with
+it should setup your bash terminal to now be colourful!
+Make sure to refresh your terminal configuration - either by closing and opening, or by running the command:

 ```bash
 source ~/.bashrc